 Believing in the power of education and training, she has a broad background of study.
 In her clinical work, she draws primarily from two evidenced based therapies: Dialectical Behavioral Therapy, and Gottman Couples Therapy.
 She also weaves in other models such as, Solution Focused Therapy, Collaborative Language Systems, Motivational Interviewing, and Imago Therapy.

 Meghan’s theoretical orientation is based on Solution-Focused Therapy, Collaborative Language Systems and Narrative Therapy.
-She, therefore, works with the client to maximize and utilize their strengths to create change.
+She, therefore, works side-by-side with clients to maximize and utilize their strengths to create change.
 Both therapist and client become co-authors in writing a new chapter in their lives.
 Meghan also currently works under the training and supervision of Dana Hahn for Dialectical Behavioral Therapy where, through group therapy and skills classes, she can embrace a combination of her passions to help her clients find the power, balance and change they are seeking their lives.
 As a therapist, Meghan seeks to offer a place where people feel safe, empowered and encouraged to be themselves.

 In Meghan's free time, she loves engaging in life-changing conversations with colleagues, friends and family alike.
 Whether it's sharing something funny that happened over the weekend or sharing life's lessons and aspirations.
 Often described as being “free-spirited,” she is always waiting for the next opportunity to travel, meet new people and experience new things.
 She strives to live her life singing and dancing as if noone is watching.